-The Company's Balance sheet is fully unencumbered and the Company does not enter into commodities contracts.
+With the exception of some debt securities (see Note 14) the Company's balance sheet is fully unencumbered and the Company does not enter into commodities contracts.

 Regulatory liquidity is measured by the Liquidity Coverage (LCR) ratio.
-The Company is required to maintain a minimum LCR ratio of 100%.
-The LCR reported to the Guernsey Financial Services Commission (GFSC) at 31 March 2022 was 310% (2021: 274%).
+The Company is required to maintain a minimum LCR ratio of 100%. he LCR reported to the Guernsey Financial Services Commission (GFSC) at 31 March 2023 was 256% (2022: 310%).

 Regulatory liquidity is measured by the Net Stable Funding (NSFR) ratio.
 The Company is required to maintain a minimum NSFR ratio of 100%.
-The NSFR reported to the Guernsey Financial Services Commission (GFSC) at 31 March 2022 was 165% (2021: 155%).
+The NSFR reported to the Guernsey Financial Services Commission (GFSC) at 31 March 2023 was 148% (2022: 165%).